h5py/h5py/docs/source/guide/hl.rst

     .. method:: close()

         Close the file.
-You MUST do this before quitting Python or data may be lost.
+Like Python files, you should call this when finished to be sure your data is saved.

     .. method:: flush()